opensecuritycontroller/opensecuritycontroller.org/plugins/osgi_plugin.md

 ### The bnd-maven-plugin
 The bnd-maven-plugin uses the bnd library to generate an OSGi manifest for your Maven project.
 It will also generate other OSGi metadata, such as Declarative Services component descriptors.
 Adding the bnd-maven-plugin to your project is simple.
-By default, the plugin binds to the processclasses lifecycle phase of your build using the following configuration:
+By default, the plugin binds to the process classes lifecycle phase of your build using the following configuration:
 ```xml
 <plugin>
     <groupId>biz.aQute.bnd</groupId>